Looking for the best brunch in Las Vegas? We’ve got you covered from bagels to dim sum.

 To clarify, buffets are still a thing for people who want to be gluttonous in sin city or to quell their hunger after a big night of partying or both.
 However, the rest of us can now eat the best meal of the day in Vegas without risking a food coma.

-Our Picks for the Best Las Vegas Brunch Spots
+Our Picks For The Best Las Vegas Brunch Spots

 A week was just long enough for us to explore Las Vegas’ sprawling brunch scene.
 We gladly skipped casino buffets but still ate it all from omelets to dim sum in neighborhoods like DTLV (Downtown Las Vegas) and Henderson.
 To us, this is the best way to eat brunch in Las Vegas.